0%

 What About Past Payments?

-If you’ve been paying 24% on your gross rental income in recent years, you may be eligible for a refund.
+If you’re a British or non-EU property owner renting out property and have been paying 24% on your gross rental income in recent years, you may be eligible for a refund.
 Non-EU/EEA taxpayers may now request rectification of prior IRNR filings and claim refunds for undue payments for any non-prescribed tax years (currently: 2021–2024).
+Don’t wait as you lose the right to claim as each quarter passes.

 Claims must be submitted to the Spanish Tax Agency (Agencia Tributaria) via formal rectification requests.
-If you would like help re-filing your Modelo 210 and claiming back previous years’ tax, contact us today.
+If you would like help re-filing your Modelo 210 and claiming back previous years’ taxes, or preparing accounts for this year contact us today.

 The Bottom Line